andrearyang/uniprot-to-af/README.md

 This is a set of Python scripts to make working with the AlphaFold 3 server easier.
 It automates the creation of JSON input files from Uniprot IDs, as well as output readings.
-The outputs are saved to a .csv file and contains the plDDT, iPTM, and PTM values for each file.
+The outputs are saved to a .csv file and contains the pLDDT, iPTM, and PTM values for each file.

 To use,
 1. Run main.py in terminal